s-hirano-ist/s-public/README.md

 ### Adding photos

+Run task.json to add photos to `./src/assets/photo`.

-Run the following command if you added photos to `./src/assets/photo`.
+Instead, run the following command if you added photos to `./src/assets/photo`.

 - if python installed